yang0920colostate/AuAc/README.md

 About this package
 ==================
-This package comprises **3** parts:
+This package comprises **4** parts:

 1. `pkl.zip`:

    - The zip file contains 4 python pickle files.
-'Initiation.pkl' and 'Standard.pkl' contain the weights and the biases for the Artificial Neural Network (ANN) for the initiation and standard model, respectively.
-The coefficients for scaling the inputs and outputs data are inlcuded in 'Initiation_Coef.pkl' (for the initiation model) and 'Standard_Coef.pkl' (for the standard model).
+'Standard.pkl' and 'Initiation.pkl' contain the weights and the biases for the Artificial Neural Network (ANN) for the `Standard()`  and `Initiation()` model, respectively.
+The coefficients for scaling the inputs and outputs data are inlcuded in 'Standard_Coef.pkl' (for the `Standard()` model) and 'Initiation_Coef.pkl' (for the `Initiation()` model).
    - Used in Chiu_AuAc.py
    - Available in the [Google drive folder](https://drive.google.com/drive/folders/1YQtwRKVPUH_4ptDDk8yXLBmEpVeNT2lY?usp=sharing):

-2. `Chiu_AuAc.py`: PLEASE DO NOT MODIFY THE CONTENT!!!
+2. `Chiu_AuAc.py`: !!!PLEASE DO NOT MODIFY THE CONTENT!!!

    - This is a `python` module that contains two functions: `Standard()` and `Initiation()`.
 Each function performs the following tasks:

-      - Inititialze the Neural Network (NN) with the trained weights and bias loaded from the .pkl file
+      - Inititialze the Artificial Neural Network (ANN) with the trained weights and bias loaded from the `.pkl` file

       - Scale the `Input_data` with the scaling information obtained from the training dataset